 But sometimes the knocking sound can be from cold, and when the engine is warm, it becomes free again.
 But if this knocking sound persists, then you need to look into the situation.

-5.3 Liter Chevy Engine Problem Solutions
+The Most Effective Solutions of 5.3 Liter Chevy Engine Problem

 The first problem, which is undue or too much oil consumption, can be solved by taking the engine to a professional mechanic who would have to work a great deal on the engine.